 Recent studies indicate that early intervention through speech therapy may increase the likelihood of a child developing normal fluency.
 Therefore, it is critical that pediatricians and family physicians have the most current and accurate information available about stuttering in young children.

 Early intervention can have a profoundly positive impact on a child who stutters as it relates to their fluency and overall self-image as a person who stutters.
-We encourage parents and pediatricians to read our free brochure, Childhood Stuttering: Pediatricians and Family Physicians and Medical Professionals as Allies.
+We encourage parents and pediatricians to read our free brochures: Childhood Stuttering: Pediatricians and Family Physicians and Medical Professionals as Allies.